 Another test is to pull the interconnect so that servers do not have their private network.
-Then validate that one of the nodes accepts the new connections, and that the failover of connections to the surviving node runs the queries as it should.
+Then validate that one of the nodes accepts the new connections and that the failover of connections to the surviving node runs the queries as it should.
 Next, test the connections from the application and from utilities like SQL*Plus.

-This is not just validating that the users can connect, but also checking what happens if a server goes down.
+This is not just validating that the users can connect, but also check what happens if a server goes down.
 Connect to the database through the different applications, and then actually shut down a server.
 To verify, look at the sessions running on both nodes before the shutdown to confirm that there are connections to the node, and then look at the sessions on the node that is still running.
 If connections do not failover, double-check the tnsnames.ora file and connection strings to make sure that failover mode is in the string, as well as that the service name and virtual hostname are being used.

-Using the global views makes it easier to see all of the processes running across the nodes.
+Using global views makes it easier to see all of the processes running across the nodes.
 But monitoring RAC performance is basically the same as checking performance on a single instance.
 You can verify what is running and check that the statistics are up to date.

 The interconnect can play a role in the performance, as memory blocks are swapped between the nodes.
-Oracle Database 11g has improved the Cache Fusion protocols to be more workload-aware to help reduce the messaging for read operations and improve performance.
+Oracle Database 11g has improved the Cache Fusion protocols to be more workload-aware to help reduce the messaging for reading operations and improve performance.